ethanarteta/C4Deployment4/README.md

 ## Conclusion

 In conclusion, the T.2 Medium server handled everything smoothly with 40% resource usage.
 If this process was done on a T.2 Micro instance it might not be able to handle everything smoothly and quickly as it might experience a resource bottleneck.
-Everytime a another build was scheduled the CPU saw an increase in resource consumption from a 3% idle usage to 40% when executing the build.
+Everytime another build was scheduled the CPU saw an increase in resource consumption from a 3% idle usage to 40% when executing the build.
 An email alert was made on DataDog to notify if higher than average usage is encountered.

 # Diagram and Images
 ![image](DocumentationDep4Img/DataDog-EC2.png)